 The Draw Period is the period of time you can access funds from your Home Equity Line.
 At Direct Federal we offer a ten-year Draw Period.
 At the end of ten years you will enter the Repayment Period.
 The Repayment Period is the time during which you make monthly principal and interest payments to gradually pay off your balance.
 Once you enter the Repayment Period your line is closed to further advances.
 Direct Federal provides you with a ten-year Repayment Period.

-Your interest rate will be Prime minus 0.75% subject to a minimum of 2.50% and the maximum of 21% (or the maximum allowed by law) if you have automatic payment from a Direct Federal checking or savings account.
+Your interest rate will be Prime minus 0.75% subject to a minimum of 2.50% and the maximum of 21% (or the maximum allowed by law).
 Your rate will vary as Prime changes, but the margin between your rate and Prime will always be -0.75%.
-If you do not elect automatic payment from a Direct Federal checking or savings account your rate will be Prime - currently 3.25% - subject to a minimum of 3.25%.
-Your rate will vary as Prime changes.

 At Direct Federal you can open a Home Equity Line for any amount between $20,000 and $300,000.